Houston Family Immigration Lawyer

 Those who cannot sponsor a family member for immigration include grandparents, aunts, uncles, in-laws, and cousins.

-Work with a Skilled Houston Family-Based Immigration Lawyer
+Work with a Skilled Lawyer to Keep Your Family Together

 Charge Reduced Released on Bond

 Judge grants a reasonable bond after proving client was not subject to mandatory detention for previous criminal history.

 Charge Reduced Removal Defense / Adjustment of Status

 Case terminated and Lawful Permanent Resident status granted for the wife of U.S. Combat Veteran.